dhruva-ds16/ArgusRed/README.md

-Certainly!
-Here's an example of a README file for your vulnerability and penetration test management application, "Argus Red":

----

 # Argus Red - Vulnerability & Penetration Test Management

 Argus Red is a powerful and comprehensive application designed to streamline and manage vulnerability assessments and penetration tests.
 Whether you're a security professional or part of an internal security team, Argus Red helps you track, manage, and report on vulnerabilities in your network, systems, and applications.